ZencypherSolutions/semaphore-stellar-boilerplate/.github/PR_TEMPLATE/PR_TEMPLATE.md

 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules

-## 🔜 Next Steps
-Indicate actions or improvements to be taken after this PR, if applicable.